A strange thing happens in cinemas: unanimity.

-But let me paint a brighter picture.
+Let me paint a brighter picture.

 Imagine humans are all born as unpainted canvases (the universal elements of the human body).
 But the canvases are all a slightly different shape (our unique physical traits).
 And each canvas has been treated with a transparent solution (our personalities) that causes different coloured paints (types of experiences) to react differently to each canvas.
 Some colours stick first time (our strengths and interests) while others need two, five, a hundred coats (our weaknesses); hence our natural inclination toward our strong colours (experiences that make us feel good).

 But when we are born none of these unpainted canvases is entirely blank.
 They all have the same sketch lines already drawn on them.
-This is the sketch of our universal human needs: what experiences (colours) we each need to ensure, primarily, our personal existence and our contribution to the existence of the species and, secondarily, our personal betterment and our contribution to the betterment (development) of the species.
+This is the sketch of our universal human needs: the experiences (colours) we each need to ensure, primarily, our personal existence and our contribution to the existence of the species and, secondarily, our personal betterment and our contribution to the betterment (development) of the species.

-If you paint by numbers (satisfy all your needs as your particular personality allows) you get a great picture—you are alive, you want to be alive, you improve your existence (producing happiness), and you improve the existence of others (producing contentment).
-It’s so simple, but there is a complication that explains, for me at least, why we find it so difficult to see the truth that connects and makes sense of every one of our actions and reactions, like that joyful cohesion you experience every time you journey, hand-in-trusting-hand, with your Elizabeth, Darcy, Frodo, or Forrest.
+If you paint by numbers (satisfy all your needs as your particular personality allows), you get a great picture—you are alive, you want to be alive, you improve your existence (producing happiness), and you improve the existence of others (producing contentment).
+It’s so simple, but there is a complication that explains, for me at least, why we find it so difficult to see the truth that connects and makes sense of every one of our actions and reactions; like that joyful cohesion you experience every time you journey, hand-in-trusting-hand, with your Elizabeth, Darcy, Frodo, or Forrest.